Zeref101/csgo-login-page/README.md

-Its my first responsive website using html, css.A login page only for pro csgo players, noobs aren't required.
+I just unleashed my first responsive website using HTML and CSS.
+It's got a login page specifically for pro CS:GO players, so if you're a noob, go back to playing Candy Crush!
+Just kidding, we welcome all players...as long as you can handle the heat in the virtual battlefield.